soumen974/fullStack_CRUD-Student-app/README.md

-Certainly!
-Here's an expanded version for your GitHub README:

 # FullStack CRUD Student App

 This is a full-stack application that performs CRUD (Create, Read, Update, Delete) operations on student details.
 The frontend is built using React.js, and the backend is developed with Spring Boot.